NordloBorasAB/docker-netmgmt/README.md

     frontend  main
     bind *:443 ssl crt /etc/ssl/certs/temp.crt <--

-<p>Utför sedan en "docker-compose down" och sedan "docker-comopse up" och vänta ett par minuter.
-Uppdatera sedan sidan och verifiera att certifikatet ser korrekt ut</p>
+<p>Perform a "docker-compose down" and sedan "docker-compose up" and wait a couple of minutes.
+Refresh the site and verify the proper function of the certificate.</p>

 <br>
 <h3> Basic setup </h3>